Retail sales unchanged in June from May, underscoring shoppers' resilience

 Macy's said it will focus on its own turnaround efforts.
 That previously unveiled plan includes closing 150 Macy's stores over the next three years and upgrading the remaining 350 stores.

-Meanwhile, grocery chain Stop & Shop, squeezed by rivals like Walmart and Aldi, said Friday it will close 32 underperforming grocery stores in the Northeast U.S. by the end of the year.
+And grocery chain Stop & Shop, squeezed by rivals like Walmart and Aldi, said Friday it will close 32 underperforming grocery stores in the Northeast by the end of the year.

-The chain, which is owned by the Dutch supermarket company Ahold Delhaize, said it will close 10 stores in New Jersey, eight stores in Massachusetts, seven stores in New York, five stores in Connecticut and two stores in Rhode Island.